arthurandreev/Ui.Selenium.TestProject/README.md

 - Host the project on a cloud hosting platform to enable automated nightly testing in CI/CD pipeline
 - Extend the project to integrate Selenium Grid into the project to allow parallel running of tests on Azure servers

-### Some of the resources that I found particularly useful for this type of project
+### Some of the resources that I found particularly useful for this type of project:
 - https://www.automatetheplanet.com/selenium-webdriver-locators-cheat-sheet/
 - https://specflow.org/documentation/
 - https://ultimateqa.com/common-selenium-webdriver-errors-fix/